Where are they now?

 Dissertation Title: "Behavioral and neurochemical effects of chronic opiate antagonist treatment in senescent rats."

-Present Position: Professor, Department of Psychology, Arizona State University, Tempe, AZ.
+Present Position: Professor, School of Life Sciences, Arizona State University, Tempe, AZ.

 1992 Shana L. Pack (formerly Bowling), Ph.D.